Spin fluctuations steer the electronic behavior in the FeSb$_{3}$ skutterudite: Results and Discussion

 To estimate the paramagnetic transition temperature of FeSb$_3$, we compute the magnetic exchange interactions to parametrize a Heisenberg Hamiltonian.
 We focus on the G-AFM ground state in the 32-atom unit cell.
-As the initial projections for the Wannierization, we chose the $p$ orbitals for Sb and $s$, $p$, $d$ for Fe, which allowed for a good Wannierization also of the conductance states near the Fermi energy, as seen in Fig.\,\ref{fig:BANDS}.
-The resulting exchange parameters are summarized in Fig.\,\ref{fig:EXCHANGE}, where we notice that the near-neighbor interactions are predominantly antiferromagnetic.
-The relative alignment of a pair of spins, parallel or antiparallel, at the same coupling distance causes a splitting of the exchange interactions, which gives signs of non-Heisenberg behavior.
-From this set of interactions, we obtain a corrected mean-field Néel temperature of $T_N^{\text{MFA}} = 163$\,K. From our Monte-Carlo simulations, we obtain $T_N^{\text{MC}} = 178$\,K, which roughly matches the mean-field estimative.
+As the initial projections for the Wannierization, we chose the $p$ orbitals for Sb and $s$, $p$, $d$ for Fe, which allowed for a good Wannierization also of the conductance band states near the Fermi energy, as seen in Fig.\,\ref{fig:BANDS}.
+The resulting exchange parameters are summarized in Fig.\,\ref{fig:EXCHANGE}, where we notice that the nearest-neighbor interactions are predominantly antiferromagnetic.
+The different Sb environments make Fe pairs at the same interatomic distance inequivalent, which causes a splitting of the exchange interactions.
+From this set of interactions, we obtain a corrected mean-field Néel temperature of $T_N^{\text{MFA}} = 163$\,K. From our Monte-Carlo simulations, we obtain $T_N^{\text{MC}} = 178$\,K, which roughly matches the mean-field estimate.
 Fig. \ref{fig:HEAT} shows the resulting magnetization per atom as a function of the temperature and the system's specific heat.
 Fitting the Monte-Carlo magnetization to the Curie-Weiss law, we obtain an effective moment of 0.8\,$\mu_\text{B}$.
 Although this result is closer to the experimental measurement value (0.57\,$\mu_\text{B}$), the Néel temperature is still greatly overestimated.

 This system's small critical temperature $\lesssim$ 10\,K could be explained either by exchange couplings that are much smaller than those predicted by our calculations, frustration, a mismatch in stoichiometry as discussed above, or a combination of these factors.
 Firstly, we perform further DFT calculations using the Korringa-Kohn-Rostoker method\,\cite{rusmann_judftteamjukkr_2022} to compute the exchange parameters from the infinitesimal-rotations approach.
 Here, we employ the SLDA (no Hubbard U) with and without spin-orbit coupling to the G-AFM configuration.